 Once this information is received, the editor will also arrange an initial call with you, to discuss your requirements for the animation, ask any questions and make sure you are happy with the process.

 Once the editor is confident they understand your requirements, they will commission the script for your animation.
-This will be kept short and concise, in order to fully engage watching viewers.
+This will be kept short and concise, in order to fully engage viewers.

 Alongside the script, we will also prepare written descriptions of the visuals for each scene.
 These will explain what will happen onscreen to accompany each section of narration.